Dreams Topic for IELTS Speaking Part 1

 • sloppy = not tidy, lazy, slovenly

-• cost a fortune = cost an arm and a leg, expensive
+• cost a fortune = very expensive (cost a fortune is a much better idiom to use than cost an arm and a leg).

 • have money to splash around = have money to waste, to throw around